DevSpaceBE/sesame/README.md

 ### Arduino hardware

-Upload the [sesame.ino](https://github.com/DevSpace/sesame/blob/master/arduino/sesame.ino) sketch to an Arduino and connect the wires as outlined in the diagram (still missing).
+Upload the [sesame.ino](https://github.com/DevSpace/sesame/blob/master/arduino/sesame.ino) sketch to an Arduino and connect the wires as outlined in the [diagram](https://github.com/DevSpace/sesame/blob/master/arduino/wiring.png).
 Connect the Arduino via USB to the machine running the Node.js server and the 2 extra wires to the intercom.

 ## Who